manateem/2025-FYP-Final/README.md

 ├── dataset.csv    		# all image file names, ground-truth labels, and chosen features └── README.md
 ```
+## Language and Definitions
+Whenever we refer to a particular 'classifier', we refer mainly to the model using a certain set of features.
+This is why we have folders titled as 'classifiers' under the `models/` folder.
+Each 'classifier' is infact a group of 3 different trained classifiers, logistic regression, decision tree, and KNN.
+The "ABC Classifier" is the group of classifiers utilizing only 3 features, aka our baseline
+The "Mega-classifier" is the group of classifiers utilizing only 16 features, which is compatible with the external dataset used as it only uses image features, while still maximizing how many features it has.
+The "Ultra-classifier" is the group of classifiers utilizing 33 features, including both metadata and image features, but is unfortunately incompatible with our external dataset.
+The "final/reduced model" is the model (and group of classifiers) using 4 features that were selected after analyzing performance metrics from ONLY GroupKFold.

 # Projects in Data Science (2025)
 ## Overview